jmercz/isoVec/README.md

 ### Elemental & Isotopic Composition

-To obtain the elemental, the method `get_elements()` can be called upon a substance, yielding an ordered dictionary with elements and their respective fractions.
+To obtain the elemental composition, the method `get_elements()` can be called upon a substance, yielding an ordered dictionary with elements and their respective summed fractions.
 With the `mode` keyword argument, fractions can be fetched in terms of `"atomic"` or `"weight"`.
 For the mixture of air, the following code